-Eliminate performance tradeoffs with 12-bit ADC accuracy, achievable at the full 1 MSPS rating without any hardware averaging.
+- Eliminate performance tradeoffs with 12-bit ADC accuracy, achievable at the full 1 MSPS rating without any hardware averaging.

-Communicate with on-chip connectivity options, including USB (host, device and On-The-Go), UARTs, I2C, SSI/SPI and CAN.
+- Communicate with on-chip connectivity options, including USB (host, device and On-The-Go), UARTs, I2C, SSI/SPI and CAN.

 - Support high-endurance non-volatile storage of user interface or configuration parameters to reduce system cost using integrated EEPROM.

 - Enable longer battery life and support constrained power budgets with low-power – standby currents as low as 1.6 uA.

 - Address varying applications needs with device options up to 256KB flash and 32KB SRAM.

 Tiva C Series MCUs come with easy-to-use development tools, software, training and support to further ease design and development.
 TivaWare™ for C Series MCUs provide "no-OS" software development, enabling even novice developers to get started quickly.
 TI-RTOS, a real-time operating system, unifies development among all TI MCUs to help designers easily transition devices while keeping code investments and is compatible with the latest version of Code Composer Studio™ v.5 integrated development environment (IDE).
 TI's software is complemented by a complete Design Network, which includes IAR Networks, offering various software and application solutions.
 TI MCU training can be found online and support is available through local sales offices or TI's E2E online community.